Skip to content

 • Auditdataset.version.snapshot and dataset.version.restore log into the standard audit table.

-• Pinning — most platforms let you tag a dataset; few let you pin an EXPERIMENT to a frozen version so the eval re-run is bit-perfect reproducible.
-We do.
+• Experiment pinning — many platforms let you tag a dataset; pinning an experiment to a frozen version so the eval re-run is bit-perfect reproducible is much rarer.
+EvalGuard supports it end-to-end.